NEW UPDATE: Inviting Heads of State, Dignitaries and Other High-Profile Visitors to Speak in Virtual Harvard Events

 - Ample time and effort devoted to pre-production to minimize risk of technical glitches (a rehearsal with the speaker in advance is strongly advised);

-- Appropriate technical platform management to allow events to be both inclusive and secure, including adherence to the University’s Digital Accessibility standards and Multimedia Accessibility guidelines;
+- Appropriate technical platform management to allow events to be both inclusive and secure, including adherence to the University’s Digital Accessibility standards and Multimedia Accessibility guidelines (a helpful guide can be found here);

 - Realistic thought given to the duration of online events;